Langlands & Bell: Degrees of Truth

 A major solo exhibition by the artists Ben Langlands and Nikki Bell will open at Sir John Soane’s Museum in March 2020.

-New works specially commissioned for the exhibition and works borrowed from public and private collections across the UK will be installed across the Museum in dialogue with Sir John Soane’s collection of art, architecture and antiquities.
+New works specially commissioned for the exhibition and works borrowed from public and private collections across the UK will be installed throughout the Museums three houses in dialogue with Sir John Soane’s collection of art, architecture and antiquities.

 For over four decades, Langlands & Bell’s work has explored the complex web of relationships linking people and architecture and the coded systems of communication and exchange we use to negotiate a fast changing technological world.
 Their art ranges from film, video and digital media projects to sculpture, installation, and full-scale architecture.